Bachelor of Science

 Internships and Undergraduate Research

 Students can gain practical professional experience by participating in an internship through the Internships and Prior Learning (IPL) programs.
-Placements have included state agencies such as the Illinois State Museum, Illinois Environmental Protection Agency, Illinois Department of Transportation, SIU School of Medicine, and Lincoln Memorial Gardens.
+Placements have included state agencies such as the Illinois State Museum, Illinois Environmental Protection Agency, Illinois Department of Natural Resources as well internships at SIU School of Medicine, Lincoln Memorial Garden, or local Veterinary Clinics.
 Students may also conduct research with Biology faculty members (BIO 400 ECCE: Undergraduate Research).
 These experiences can count toward a student’s ECCE Engagement requirements.
 Please note that courses can only count toward fulfillment of one requirement.
-BIO 400 can be used as either ECCE Engagement or a student’s BIO elective, but the same credits cannot be used for both.
-A student can take four credits of BIO 400 for his/her elective and an additional three credits of BIO 400 for ECCE Engagement if (s)he wants to fulfill both requirements through a research experience (seven credits total).
+BIO 400 can be used as either ECCE Engagement or a BIO elective, but the same credits cannot be used for both.
+A student can take four credits of BIO 400 for their elective and an additional three credits of BIO 400 for ECCE Engagement if they want to fulfill both requirements through a research experience (seven credits total).

 Undergraduate Honors in Biology

-Biology majors with a cumulative GPA greater than 3.25 at UIS may elect to participate in the biology honors option.
-In addition to Biology Department and UIS requirements, honors students must maintain a minimum cumulative GPA of 3.25, successfully complete BIO 302 Honors Seminar, BIO 402 Biometrics, and BIO 400 ECCE: Undergraduate Research, and present their findings in a formal paper and public seminar (e.g., Student Technology, Arts & Research Symposium – STARS).
+Biology majors with a cumulative GPA greater than 3.25 at U.I.S. may elect to participate in the Biology Honors option.
+In addition to Biology Department and U.I.S. requirements, honors students must maintain a minimum cumulative GPA of 3.25, successfully complete BIO 302 Honors Seminar, BIO 402 Biometrics (or equivalent statistics course). and BIO 400 ECCE: Undergraduate Research, and present their findings in a formal paper and public seminar (e.g., Student Technology, Arts & Research Symposium – STARS).
 Students must apply for participation in the honors program to the department chair, and obtain the approval of their faculty research advisor before beginning the program.